cannc4/Siren/Readme.md

 npm i
 ```

-In order to bind software dependencies, edit the full paths in `config/config.json` and save the file.
+In order to bind software dependencies, edit full paths in `config/config.json` according to your file system formatting and save the file.
 Now you can start the interface
 ```
 npm start
 ```